secretGeek/documentation/en/user-guide/binding/windows-universal.md

     I can see how Bind* would cause issues with dotnet native.

-    if it comes down to it, I can always refactor things to use x:Bind. it doesn't support observables, so I'd have to convert some things to properties...but doable.
+    @moswald: if it comes down to it, I can always refactor things to use x:Bind. it doesn't support observables, so I'd have to convert some things to properties...but doable.